Education for Looked After and Previously Looked After Children

 PEP meetings highlight the importance of education planning for young people in care.
 This reflects the commitment of the Social Worker, the school / setting, carers and any other relevant agency such as the Virtual School, in taking joint responsibility for improving educational outcomes under the principles of corporate parenting.

 Walsall Virtual School adopts reflective practice and the PEP has been developed through multi-agency evaluation and quality assurance and in consultation with multi-agency partners and young people.

 Walsall has a commitment to promote the education of its entire young people in the care of the authority living both in and out of Walsall.
 We therefore seek to support all professionals in planning carefully to support the education of Looked After Children through training, quality assuring the PEP and constantly reviewing the PEP format design and guidance.

 The PEP provides a continuous running record of the child's school history and identifies any additional and educational needs that they may have.

-The PEP is an integral part of the Care Plan and must be reviewed every 6 months or earlier if needed.
+The PEP is an integral part of the Care Plan and must be reviewed termly or earlier if needed.